Purchase Agreement

 The Breeder is not responsible for dental-related health issues or costs.

 The Breeder shall not be responsible for any medical costs incidental to the puppy after the Buyer receives the puppy.
 The Breeder guarantees the above-described puppy to be healthy at the time of sale.
-If the puppy is not healthy at the time of sale, the Breeder will only pay health costs reasonable to the industry standard for the affliction up to half the purchase price of the puppy; if the Breeder’s vet and Buyer’s vet agree that the affliction existed before the sale.
+If the puppy is not healthy at the time of sale, the Breeder will only pay health costs reasonable to the industry standard for the affliction up to half the purchase price of the puppy; IF the Breeder’s vet and Buyer’s vet agree that the affliction existed before the sale.

 If the puppy dies within 24 hours of receipt, the Buyer must have an autopsy performed by a licensed Veterinarian at Buyer’s expense to determine the cause of death.
 If the cause of death is due to problems that existed before the time of purchase, a replacement puppy is given.
 The replacement puppy will be of the same or equal value.
 A replacement will only take place if the above puppy has been properly cared for in the buyer’s possession.
 These conditions must all be met for a replacement puppy to be provided.